 Maybe you have heard the term “Spinal MS.” What is that?
-I thought MS was either relapsing-remitting, primary progressive, secondary progressive, progressive relapsing, or “benign.”
+I thought MS could be relapsing, primary progressive, secondary progressive, or “benign.”

-Spinal MS occurs more commonly with lesions in the cervical spine (the neck area) in approximately 67% of cases.
+Spinal MS occurs more commonly with lesions in the cervical spine (the neck area) in approximately 67 percent of cases.
 Lesions in this area often affect the corticospinal tract.
 Neurological signs which indicate lesions in the corticospinal tract include the Babinski Sign and the Hoffmann Sign.
-Additional indicators of lesions in the upper spine include the L’Hermittes phenomenon and the Romberg Sign.
+Additional indicators of lesions in the upper spine include the l’Hermittes phenomenon and the Romberg Sign.
 At one time or another, I have shown each of these signs of neurological involvement/interference due to MS lesions.

-Although the location of lesions does not always closely correlate to areas of clinical disability, there are cause/effect patterns which do emerge.
-Patients with spinal cord lesions are more likely to develop bladder dysfunction (eg. urinary urgency or hesitancy, partial retention of urine, mild urinary incontinence), bowel dysfunction (eg. constipation or urgency), and sexual dysfunction (eg. erectile dysfunction or impotence in men, genital anesthesia or numbness in women, pain with intercourse for either sex).
+Although the location of lesions do not always closely correlate to areas of clinical disability, there are cause/effect patterns which do emerge.
+Patients with spinal cord lesions are more likely to develop bladder dysfunction (e.g., urinary urgency or hesitancy, partial retention of urine, mild urinary incontinence), bowel dysfunction (e.g., constipation or urgency), and sexual dysfunction (e.g., erectile dysfunction or impotence in men, genital anesthesia or numbness in women, pain with intercourse for either sex).
 Complete loss of bladder and bowel control may be lost in more advanced cases of MS.

 An acute attack of myelitis is caused by inflammation in the spinal cord.
 Some patients may be diagnosed with Transverse Myelitis if they are experiencing their first attack of demyelination and inflammation.
 One of my earlier diagnoses (on the road to getting a firm diagnosis of MS) was acute transverse myelitis.
 It was treated with five days of IV Solumedrol (steroid) infusions.
 Significant improvement occurred very quickly.

-Similarly, patients who are later diagnosed with Neuromyelitis Optica (NMO) or Devic’s Disease may initially receive a diagnosis of transverse myelitis.
+Similarly, patients who are later diagnosed with Neuromyelitis Optica Spectrum Disorder (NMOSD) may initially receive a diagnosis of transverse myelitis.
 NMO is a demyelinating disease of the central nervous system which primarily affects the optic nerves and spinal cord.